btbcy/cfic/README.md

 ### Output

-The script generates a JSON file containing the original questions and the grounding texts for each question.
-Overlapping grounding passages for the same question are merged into a single passage.
+The script generates results containing the original questions and the grounding texts for each question.
+Overlapping passages for the same question are merged into a single passage.

+If an output path is specified, the results are saved as a JSON file.
+Otherwise, they are displayed on the screen.

 ## Project Structure